freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creator/first-steps/updating-vpe.md

 git clone https://github.com/freezy/VisualPinball.Engine.git
 ```

 This downloads the latest version of VPE into `%userprofile%\VPE\VisualPinball.Engine` and keeps a link to GitHub.
-In the future, if you want to update VPE, it's simply matter of going into the folder and "pull" the changes:
+In the future, if you want to update VPE, it's simply a matter of going into the folder and "pull" the changes:

 ```cmd
 cd %userprofile%\VPE\VisualPinball.Engine